Not One, Not Two (2022) (with Yumurta)

 Live At the Greak Theater (1997) (recorded in 1979)

 L-R Trax (2005) (recorded in 1978 - 1980)

 Legendary Japanese trio of Ryuichi Sakamoto, Haruomi Hosono and Yukihiro Takahashi that mixed Kraftwerk-like musical aesthetics with very unique sense of humor.
-The band doesn't exist officially since around 1984, nevertheless once in a while the guys get together to record an album or to do a concert.
+The band did not exist officially since around 1984, nevertheless once in a while the guys got together to record an album or to do a concert.
 One of such reunion works is Technodon.
 Bands like Kraftwerk and YMO were crucial for the development of such styles as techno, industrial etc., but also for the development of modern music in general.
 It goes without saying that they are recommendable, but beware the general 'pop' format for this 'anti-pop' music.
 All YMO members have also released numerous solo works.

 Blood Music (1992)